esmondch/NTU-SC1015-Mini-Project/README.md

    - Further Exploration (Other Models)
    - Conclusion on Machine Learning
 # Conclusion
+- Random Forest Classifier is the better model between the two initial models used.
+KNN performs equally well.
 - Didn't manage to achieve our objective of reducing stress level and increasing student satisfaction.
 - However, we were able to successfully identify the 5 top factors for stress level and student satisfaction respectively.
 - Interestingly, stress and satisfaction are closely linked but it is unclear if the relationship is positive or negative.